-Mel McGerr chose ICF for the peace of mind of a thermal-bridge-free build.
+Mel McGerr of Co Roscommon chose Insulating Concrete Formwork (ICF), an insulation sandwich filled with poured concrete, for the peace of mind of a thermal-bridge-free build.

-Why did you choose to build with ICF, what other methods did you consider?
+Why did you choose ICF for your new build in Roscommon?
+What other methods did you consider?

 We also used a course of thermal blocks for the internal walls to reduce thermal bridging in these locations.
 And as the wall is solid concrete as opposed to a porous block, it is inherently airtight.
 We still had to tape around windows and fit membranes to the ceilings but we weren’t relying on plastering walls to further achieve the airtightness rating.

 For the energy performance we were aiming to achieve, ICF with external wall insulation came in cheaper than blockwork.
 But then when you add the cost of plastering it’s about the same.
 I would have liked to build the roof with ICF but this would have required the input of another supplier.
 We ended up with a cut roof which we insulated at the rafters, the house is fully airtight and the test came back at 1.1 air changes per hour.
 I did the Passive House course halfway through the build and was able to incorporate some of that detailing in my drawings, especially around the windows.

 Did you come across any planning or insurance issues?

 Planning permission has very little to do with the method of construction, in our case we had to deal with things like meeting local needs criteria, ridge heights, the form of the house and location.
 In terms of insurance and the mortgage, we didn’t come across any problems in relation to building with ICF, we just ticked the box for a concrete house as opposed to a blockwork house.
 I’ve recently worked on two other ICF projects and neither of them have come across any hurdles of this type either.